scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 customized DataModels integrated with serveral databases.
 One example is the MongoDB, a NoN-SQL database commonly used for non-structured data.
 By using the Django's ORM, a popular web framework in Python and MongoEngine, a ORM adapter for integrating MongoDB with Django, we could easily set up a customized Data Model to access and retrieve data from MongoDB databases easily.
 In fact, it is already in production at a recommender engine using Crab for a brazilian social network called Atepassar.
-But we will explore more about it in the next sections.
+We will explore more about it in the next sections.

 One of the current challenges that we are facing is how to handle with all this data in-memory.
 Specially for recommender algorithms, which are data intensive.
 We ar currently investigating how to store data in memory and work with databases directly